Notice of Privacy Practices

 3. Right to Choose How We Communicate with You: You have the right to request that we communicate with you about your Protected Health Information by alternative means or to an alternative address.
 Your request must be in writing and must specify the alternative means or location.

-7. Paper Copy of Notice: You have the right to receive a paper copy of this notice, even if you have agreed to receive this notice electronically.
-You may request a paper copy of our notice at any time simply by asking for one at any facility, by contacting us using the information below.
+8. Paper Copy of Notice: You have the right to receive a paper copy of this Notice, even if you have agreed to receive this Notice electronically.
+You may request a paper copy of our Notice at any time simply by asking for one at any facility, by contacting us using the information below.

 Health Care Providers Covered by This Notice

-This notice applies to The Orthopaedic Institute and its personnel, volunteers, students and trainees.
-This notice also applies to other health care providers that come to The Orthopaedic Institute to care for patients, such as physicians, physician assistants, therapists and other health care providers who are not employed by The Orthopaedic Institute.
-These health care providers will follow this notice for information they receive about you from The Orthopaedic Institute, but these providers may follow different practices at their own offices or facilities.
+This Notice applies to Orthopedic Care Partners and its personnel, volunteers, students and trainees.
+This Notice also applies to other health care providers that come to Orthopedic Care Partners to care for patients, such as physicians, physician assistants, therapists and other health care providers who are not employed by Orthopedic Care Partners.
+These health care providers will follow this Notice for information they receive about you from Orthopedic Care Partners but these providers may follow different practices at their own offices or facilities.

-Questions and Complaints If you want more information about our privacy practices pertaining to Protected Health Information, have general questions or concerns, or believe your privacy rights have been violated, you may file a complaint at The Orthopaedic Institute by calling or by written complaint: The Orthopaedic Institute, Professional LLC Attn: Operations Manager 4500 West Newberry Road, Gainesville, FL 32607
+If you want more information about our privacy practices pertaining to Protected Health Information, have general questions or concerns, or believe your privacy rights have been violated, you may file a complaint at Orthopedic Care

 Subscribe to Our Newsletter for Tips on Healthy Living.